Yes, seriously, there are women who are making money right now selling their breast milk!

 However, there seem to be no checks in place to screen the milk and make sure it is safe.

-Mothers are being tempted to buy via social media and online websites because it’s cheap and easy.
+Mothers are being tempted to buy milk via social media because it’s cheap and easy.
 But there have been significant warnings against buying breast milk online.

 The Department of Health has told mothers ‘not to buy milk online unless they can ensure it is safe.’